Some people have disabilities that can make accessing video challenging.

 A transcript should be provided with all videos.
-These should contain everything that in the closed captions and explain the visual-only information along with who is speaking.
+These should contain everything in the closed captions and explain the visual-only information, along with who is speaking.

 Ideally, this should be placed on a web page.
 However, providing this via a Word document may be suitable.